team-alembic/ash_authentication_phoenix/documentation/tutorials/ui-overrides.md

 Each of our LiveView components has a number of hooks where you can override either the CSS styles, text or images.

+In addition you have the option to provide a `gettext/2` compatible function through which all output text will be run.

 ## Defining Overrides

 You override these components by defining an "overrides module", which you will then provide in your router when setting up your routes.